-Writing notes on the music is something that many people at the start of their musical journey skip.
+Writing notes on the music is something that many people do at the start of their musical journey skip.
 Perhaps they’re worried that they’ll get it wrong or your teacher will disagree with you.

-I’ve heard it argued many times that if you write the flats and sharps in when you practice music notes or the rhythm you’ll never progress.
+I’ve heard it argued many times that if you write the flats and sharps in when you practice music notes or the rhythm, you’ll never progress.
 It’s simply not true.

 I encourage my students to highlight the sharps/flats throughout a piece before they start practising.
 Particularly bars that have accidentals where they are likely to miss them if the note appears again later in the bar.

-I’ve taught hundreds, if not thousands of students from beginner to postgraduate level.
+I’ve taught hundreds, if not thousands, of students from beginner to postgraduate level.
 I can tell you that as you progress along your musical journey, you’ll learn much more about patterns and shapes within the music.
 The natural progression means that you won’t always need to highlight everything.

-For the first few years, or maybe even longer its better to write that accidental, key signature or rhythm on so that you don’t spend a whole week getting it wrong.
+For the first few years, or maybe even longer, it’s better to write that accidental key signature or rhythm on so that you don’t spend a whole week getting it wrong.

-Have you ever done that, rocked up to a lesson thinking that your piece was great only to find the teacher say, you’ve forgotten the F# here or the change of key midway through the piece?
+Have you ever done that, rocked up to a lesson thinking that your piece was great only to find the teacher saying, you’ve forgotten the F# here or the change of key midway through the piece?